iliabylich/iliabylich.github.io/_posts/2015-05-14-experimental-mysql-http-api-and-ruby.markdown

 # HTTP API plugin configuration

-First of all, we need to create MySQL user and use his credentials in config file.
+First of all, we need to create MySQL user and use his credentials in configuration file.

 ```
 mysql> CREATE USER 'username'@'%' IDENTIFIED BY 'userpass';
 mysql> GRANT ALL PRIVILEGES ON * . * TO 'username'@'%';
 mysql> FLUSH PRIVILEGES;
 ```

 Then we can change plugin's settings in `/etc/my.cnf` to something like:

 ```